r-lib/hugodown/README.md

 * `site_outdated()` lists all `.Rmd` files that need to be re-rendered (i.e. they have changed since the last time their `.md` was rendered).

 With hugodown, knitting an individual post and building the site are two separate processes.
 A good workflow when working with an existing Hugo site in RStudio is to open the site's `.Rproj` file, use `server_start()`, then add or edit your posts.
-Because the server will only add `.Rmd` content to your site preview after knitting, you'll need to use the keyboard shortcut to knit.
+Because the hugo server will only add `.Rmd` content to your site preview after knitting, you'll need to use the keyboard shortcut to knit first.
 If you have already used `server_start()`, the knitted output will be previewable; if not, you can start the server after knitting to preview the full site.

 ## Configuration